Home » Chicken Recipes » Double Crust Chicken Pot Pie

 • Cut slits in the middle of the crust to vent.
 Brush with the beaten egg wash.

-• Bake for 40-45 minutes until the crust is golden.
-Rest for 10 minutes then serve.
+• Bake for 40-45 minutes until the crust is golden brown.
+Cool on a wire rack for 10 minutes then slice and serve.

 Nutrition